Family Bible Study: Moving Forward in Faith

 We are being transformed to carry out God’s mission to love and bless the world around us.
 Our faith in God sustains us as we face decisions and changes in our lives, our families and our congregation.
 We move forward in faith, with the help of the Holy Spirit, to carry out God’s mission to bless our world.

 Bible Discussion Group 12 noon midweek at the church.
 Bring a sandwich.
 Bring a Bible.
 Bring your experiences.
-The next session will be “New Beginnings” starting February 18 at 12 noon (Virtual if inclement weather).
-In these sessions we will look at people whose lives were changed by the Holy Spirit and explore our own transformations in the past and the possibilities for our futures.
+We completed our Spring/Lenten program “New Beginnings” on April 1.
+In these sessions we looked at people whose lives were changed by the Holy Spirit and explore our own transformations in the past and the possibilities for our futures.

 Holy Spirit + Church (people of God) + Pastor + Building (optional) = God’s Mission in Our World